star-whale/starwhale/docs/docs/tutorials/nmt.md

 ---
-title: NMT for french and engish
+title: NMT for french and english
 ---

 This example will illustrate how to evaluate a pre-trained nmt model on StarWhale(`version:0.2.0`) under 7 steps: